crazyender/language_interop/README.md

 This will generate two Cython files: `.pxd` and `.pyx`.

 ## Build Python Extension
-Make some necessary modifications in setup.py (`libraries` and the name of `.pyx` file).
+Make some necessary modifications in `setup.py` (the names of libraries and the name of `.pyx` file).
 Then run:
 ```bash
 python setup.py build_ext --compiler=msvc --inplace --plat-name=win32
 ```
 This will generate Python extension `.pyd`.
-Don't forget to put `.dll` to the same path of `.pyd` when using the generated Python API.
+Don't forget to put `.dll` files to the same path of `.pyd` file when using the generated Python API.